SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-site-classification.md

 Based on the classification value of a site, you can define automation and custom policy rules.

-In the PnP Core Library there is an extension method for the Site object of CSOM, which allows you to easily read the classification value of a site.
+In the PnP Core library, there is an extension method for the **Site** object of CSOM that allows you to easily read the classification value of a site.
 In the following code snippet you can see how to leverage this extension method.

 ```csharp
 // Connect to the target site collectiion